mark-summerfield/debfind/README.md

 # DebFind

-A GUI application for finding Debian packages on Debian and Debian-based systesm (such as Ubuntu) written in Python 3/wxPython 4.
+A GUI application for finding Debian packages on Debian and Debian-based systems (such as Ubuntu) written in Python 3/wxPython 4.

 ![Screenshot](screenshot.png)